inyongwoo327/capstones2025/automateAWSRepo/README.md

 cd terraform

 (2)
+If workspace has not created, and it needs terraform init, then initialize terraform first

-Initialize terraform
+terraform init -reconfigure -backend-config="key=env/dev/terraform.tfstate"

+Then create workspaces for dev and prod

+Then run:
-terraform init
+terraform init -reconfigure -backend-config="key=env/prod/terraform.tfstate"

 (3)
-Preview changes
+Preview changes at each workspace

 terraform plan